Arttuv/arttuv-website/src/content/writings/pdf-as-a-read-it-later-service.md

 Some read it later services are not able to get the content behind a paywall, even if you have the subscription, or then you’d need to give your credentials to the service.
 Website to PDF doesn’t have that problem, you can export any website you can open in your browser.

 ### Archive
-The most comforting idea of using PDF for long reads is that then they are already in an achievable format.
-I can dumb them to some cloud drive and forget there.
+The most comforting idea of using PDF for long reads is that then they are already in an archivable format.
+I can dump them to some cloud drive and forget there.
 Or maybe do some tagging and build a searchable database.
 I have the option, and I’m not depending on a single service that might go down - or more annoyingly would change their pricing model to be too aggressive.

 ## Concerns